keanumanson/FinTech-Homework-Casestudy/README.md

 For example according to [Digital Outlook](https://www.digitaloutlook.com.au/need-know-lay-buy-services-afterpay-vs-zippay/#:~:text=ZipPay%20gives%20customers%20a%20credit,ranging%20from%20weekly%20to%20monthly.) *'ZipPay gives customers a credit line of up to $1,000 dollars.
 Unlike AfterPay, ZipPay.'* This gives the customers alot longer time period to pay back the money they borrowed.
 ZipPay also has a set minimum monthly repayment of $40.

 ZipPay's main and biggest competitor is AfterPay, another very similar lay-buy service.
-One of ZipPay's competitive advantage over AfterPay is their lower cost to the retailer.
+One of ZipPay's competitive advantages over AfterPay is that they cost less for the retailer.
+***Please Refer to 'IMAGE2'*** *(attached)*
+ZipPay offers half the transaction fees, quicker merchant payment proccessing time and charge 30-50% less in commissions.

+However Afterpay is more popular (and has a much higher valuation), as the company has various other advanatges to their system.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)